avidspartan1/mcp-server-qdrant-rag/README.md

 If NLTK data download fails completely, the system will automatically fall back to alternative sentence splitters (syntok or simple regex-based splitting), so functionality is maintained.

+### Graceful Shutdown

+The server includes proper signal handling for graceful shutdown.
+When using stdio transport, you can cleanly exit with Ctrl+C (SIGINT) or SIGTERM.
+The server will:

+- Catch the interrupt signal
+- Print a shutdown message
+- Exit cleanly without hanging

+This is particularly important when running with `uvx` or in containerized environments.

 ## Support for other tools

 This MCP server can be used with any MCP-compatible client.
 For example, you can use it with